Seeed-Studio/OSHW-reCamera-Series/readme.md

 ## ✨ What's reCamera?

-reCamera is the combination of a **processor** with a **camera sensor**.
+reCamera is a combination of a **processor** and a **camera sensor**.

-This combination makes reCamera a standalone system which could handle some basic detection & control tasks along.
+This combination makes reCamera a standalone system that can handle basic detection and control tasks on its own.

 ## 💡 Why we make reCamera?

-Today, as the processors (both SOC and MCU) are becoming smaller and powerful, putting the processor together with camera sensors are becoming doable.
-Indeed many IPCs (IP camera) are already using this design to acclerate AI detection on edge devices.
+Today, as processors (both SOC and MCU) are becoming smaller and more powerful, it is now possible to combine the processor with camera sensors.
+In fact, many IPCs (IP cameras) are already using this design to accelerate AI detection on edge devices.

-So today we make reCamera, this open-source camera platform for everyone to play with.
-And we split this project into 3 changable parts:
+So today, we introduce reCamera, an open-source camera platform for everyone to play with.
+We have divided this project into 3 interchangeable parts:
 - Core Board
 - Sensor Board
 - Base Board

-This design will let you to easily change the interfaces, camera sensors to the ones you want to use.
-And we hope these componenets could be freely used as any combination.
+This design allows you to easily change the interfaces and camera sensors to suit your needs.
+We hope that these components can be freely combined in any way.

-And after we could build up this hardware platform and ecosystem, other applications could grow on these platform without a worriness of changing from platform to platform in the future.
+By building this hardware platform and ecosystem, we enable other applications to grow on this platform without the need to worry about changing from one platform to another in the future.

 ## Core Board